-Detectorists are always looking for an amazing find.
+Detectorists are always looking for the best metal detecting finds.
 Just the possibility of finding something valuable makes the thrill of the hunt exciting.
-And there are amazing finds from time to time – precious antiquities and treasures that are revealed from beneath the ground with the use of metal detectors.
+And there are amazing finds from time to time – precious antiquities and treasures that are revealed from beneath the ground with the use of some of the best metal detectors.

-Technology and innovation in metal detectors has made it possible for amateur hunters to find remarkable and noteworthy items, grasping newfound wealth and inspiring other detectorists to keep swinging.
+Technology and innovations in metal detector technology have made it possible for amateur hunters to find remarkable and noteworthy items, grasping newfound wealth and inspiring other detectorists to keep swinging.

-While the amazing metal detecting finds you hear about often occur in Europe where history is much older than in North America, American detectorists have also found some astonishing treasures.
+While the amazing metal detecting finds you hear about often occur in Europe, American detectorists have also found some astonishing treasures.
 The following are some of the most exciting and valuable.

 Collection of Civil War Relics

-Anywhere that Civil War battles were fought is prime hunting ground for detectorists.
+Anywhere that battles were fought is a prime hunting ground for detectorists to find Civil War relics.
 One such area is Clarke County, Virginia.
-Lucas Hall, a 7-year-old who had asked for a metal detector for his birthday, began hunting that area in what turned out to be a productive endeavor.
+Lucas Hall, a 7-year-old who had asked for a metal detector for his birthday, began hunting that area.
+It turned out to be a productive endeavor.
 After just a few hunting trips in the area, Lucas excavated an 1840/1860 Cavalry sword from the Civil War.
 Further hunting unearthed other Civil War relics, though none were as valuable as the sword.

 The Boot of Cortez